-Like Andy Ihnatko, the tech journalist from the Chicago Sun Times, I use SCRIVENER.
-In his review of SCRIVENER for MacWorld, Andy said, “I’ve dumped Microsoft Word in favour of a hit cult app called Scrivener… Scrivener is a shrewd collection of tools that everyone will appreciate equally, but exploit differently.
+Like Andy Ihnatko, the tech journalist from the Chicago Sun Times said in his review of SCRIVENER for MacWorld, Andy “I’ve dumped Microsoft Word in favour of a hit cult app called Scrivener… Scrivener is a shrewd collection of tools that everyone will appreciate equally, but exploit differently.
 It’s the perfect word processor for people like me, who write weekly and monthly columns for a variety of publications and websites.
 To a pal of mine, it’s the perfect word processor for writing a very complicated science-fiction novel in which a large cast engages in complicated schedules and agendas that all have to be tracked and coordinated with each other through the story.
 To another, it’s the perfect tool for writing comic-book scripts.
 You see, Scrivener isn’t an oddball niche ‘alternative’ product.
 It’s poised to start a genuine revolution.”